Noise-induced Synchronization in Small World Network of Phase Oscillators: Kuramoto model on complex networks

-The stationary phase configuration of all nodes, corresponding to the initial conditions in Fig.~(\ref{fig2}), are plotted in Fig.~(\ref{fig3}), both for the regular and its offspring SW networks.
-This plots corresponds to the helical patterns with phase differences $ \lambda=1000,250,100,50$, denoted in Fig.(\ref{fig3}) by indices, b, c, d and e, respectively.
-This figure shows, rewiring a regular network with phase-locked state, deforms its helical pattern to an inhomogeneous state in the subsequent SW one.
-Therefore, a SW network possesses various stable stationary states whose number equals the number of helical patterns in its parent regular network.
+The stationary phase configuration of all nodes, corresponding to the initial conditions in Fig.(\ref{fig1}), are plotted in Fig.(\ref{fig2}), both for the regular and its offspring WS network.
+This plots corresponds to the helical patterns with phase differences $ \lambda=1000,50$, denoted in Fig.(\ref{fig1}) by indices, b and e, respectively.
+This figure shows, rewiring a regular network with phase-locked state, deforms its helical pattern to an inhomogeneous state in the subsequent WS one.
+Therefore, a WS network possesses various stable stationary states whose number equals the number of helical patterns in its parent regular network.